Working to Ensure the Health of Your Child with PGT-M (Preimplantation Genetic Diagnosis) Genetic Screening & Gender Selection

 With the help of advanced fertility treatment like gender selection sex, we know have multiple methods for parents to successfully decide the sex of their child.
 Being able to determine your child’s sex requires effective and medically sound services practiced by official fertility clinics which specialize in gender selection sex and other advanced fertility treatment methods.

-Located in Los Angeles, Tarzana, and Bakersfield and led by Dr. Michael Vermesh, The Center for Fertility and Gynecology is the leading provider of gender selection sex and advanced fertility treatment throughout the California area.
+Located in Tarzana, Bakersfield, Thousand Oaks, and Torrance and led by Dr. Michael Vermesh, The Center for Fertility and Gynecology is the leading provider of gender selection sex and advanced fertility treatment throughout the California area.

 Dr. Vermesh and his team of specialized fertility doctors and staff have been helping couples with all of their fertility needs through the use of state-of-the-art and advanced fertility treatment.
 The Center for Fertility and Gynecology’s genetic screening utilizes current technology in efforts for successful gender selection sex.
 By incorporating knowledge of genetics, chromosomes and mutations Dr. Vermesh provides all of his clients with the very best gender selection sex therapy offered today.